wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

 For now we can hack around this by disabling this timing - this is only needed for internal profiling in tornado.

-If we do it, we get the following results:
+If we do it, we get the following results (but see caveats below):

 ============  =========
 Impl.           req/s